 Using each of these terms depends on context.
 All these forms of equity share a basic thread.
-They each basically equate to the sum of earnings, inventory and other assets, less overhead, loans and other liabilities.
+They each basically equate to the sum of inventory, other assets and net earnings, less overhead, loans, and other liabilities.

 Positive and Negative Equity Example

 Equity can also be negative.
-If Joe owed more than $15,000 in loans and other debt, his equity position would be negative.
+If Joe owed more than $15,000 in loans and other debt, his business equity would be negative.